 BOM generation

-BOM setup
+BOM configuration

 Example:

-from std import *
+from "std" import *

-document.bom.columns = ["refdes", "mpn", "manufacturer", "footprint", "description", "DNI"]
+document.bom.columns = ["refdes", "mpn", "manufacturer", "footprint", "description"]

-document.bom.group_by = ["mpn", "manufacturer", "DNI"]
+document.bom.group_by = ["mpn", "manufacturer"]

 v5 = supply("5V")